Rigsby Online: The Authorised Rising Damp web site

 Carrie Jones played Sandra in The Movie.

-Carrie has appeared on TV
+appeared on TV

 in Minder and Shoestring, and in adult films.